-Because the FDA doesn’t regulate dietary supplements, you cannot be 100% sure that all natural remedies for hair growth will not have side effects (Visit this resource page for more ideas on how to grow hair naturally; they will not be listed below.)
+Because the FDA doesn’t regulate dietary supplements, you cannot be 100% sure that all natural hair care remedies will not have side effects.

 That sobering disclaimer aside, the good news is there are natural ways to grow hair that are backed by research.
 Sure, the research might not be conducted in large scale human trials.
 But hey, if a natural supplement can help grow hair fast on mice, it might be worth a try.